 Before joining Odegard Law, I was fortunate to do some pretty cool things at organizations I admire.
 I’ve visited Philadelphia shelters and soup kitchens to provide legal aid to the homeless, led Planned Parenthood’s social media strategy from a big pink bus traveling in the Deep South, and helped Egyptian students take their SATs amidst national unrest with the help of Facebook.
 The common thread?
 When I saw people who needed a champion, I acted.

-You can find me biking around Bed Stuy, where I’m likely pondering a new pie recipe, planning my next passport stamp, or patiently waiting on the next Beyonce album.
+You can find me sipping coffee in Bed Stuy, where I’m likely pondering a new pie recipe, planning my next passport stamp, or patiently awaiting the next Beyonce album.